arnabs542/interviewpractice/depth-first-search/word-search/word-search-ii.md

 Output: ["eat","oath"]
 ```

 Essentially the same problem as the above one, except now we need to find multiple words.
-If we simply apply the above solution to this one by looping through all the words, our time complexity is $$\small \mathcal O(m*n*s*4^{l})$$, where $$\small m, n$$ are the dimensions of the board, $$\small s$$ is the size of the words array, and $$\small l$$ is the length of the longest word.
+If we simply apply the above solution to this one by looping through all the words, our time complexity is $\small \mathcal O(m*n*s*4^{l})$, where $\small m, n$ are the dimensions of the board, $\small s$ is the size of the words array, and $\small l$ is the length of the longest word.
 This quickly times out, which suggests we need to figure out how to prune our backtracking earlier.

 ##### Trie + DFS: